 A major concern of ETP investors is tracking error between the ETP and the underlying assets or target exposure.
 Tracking error is a form of uncompensated risk and if sufficiently large, can have significant adverse effects on a portfolio.
 While tracking error has been studied extensively in equity ETFs, the recent dislocation in bond ETFs, as well as the historic volatility around the United States Oil Fund (USO), has highlighted the need for further research in other asset classes.

 There is multiple definitions of tracking error, but it is often defined as the difference in returns between ETF price and Net Asset Value (NAV.)
 As Davidson et al. point out definition is not sufficient, as NAV can differ substantially from the benchmark or stated investment goals of the fund, as is apparent in earlier research on equity ETFs.
 (Davidson et al. 2013, Blume and Edelen 2004) Unlike other ETPs, the ETFs we study do not track in index, but instead a basket of futures contracts.
 Using the stated target weightings of the ETF and the roll schedule, we construct benchmark asset baskets for the ETF using future’s data.
-Multiple equity and bond ETP tracking error studies recreate the target asset basket, [cite] but few commodity studies do so, possibly because of the difficulty in rolling expiring contracts.

 Previous research identify multiple aspects which influence the average tracking error in commodity ETPs, such as whether the ETP tracks a single or basket of commodities, the replication method employed, or the issuer. (e.g. Dorfleitner et al. 2016, de Sousa 2014) The focus on averages provides useful information for investors, but as many papers conclude;( Bialkowski et al. 2018, Ramos 2015, Davidson et al. 2013) tracking error varies significantly over time.
 The methodology we propose includes factors which may on average increase tracking error, but also considers the time varying nature of both the average tracking error and the variance of the tracking error.